perrydBUCS/cs411-360/README.md

-TODO: Update this, it is really just the boilerplate from the framework.
+*TODO*: Update this, it is really just the boilerplate from the framework.

 # `angular-seed` — the seed for AngularJS apps